Cannabis in the United States: Polling

 Gallup began polling the public as to the issue of legalizing cannabis in 1969; in that year 12% were in favor.
 The 2017 Gallup poll showed a record high of 64% in favor of legalizing cannabis, including a majority of Republicans for the first time.
 In 2018, the same poll increased to an all-new high of 68%, showing that the great majority of Americans favored legalizing recreational marijuana.

 According to a 2013 survey by Pew Research Center, a majority of Americans favored complete or partial legalization of cannabis.
 The survey showed 52% of respondents support cannabis legalization and 45% do not.
 College graduates' support increased from 39% to 52% in just three years, the support of self-identified conservative Republicans (a group not traditionally supportive of cannabis legalization) had increased to nearly 30%, and bipartisan support had increased across the board.
 The 2018 version of the poll showed public support had increased to 61%.

 Attitudes regarding marijuana regulation changed as some states (Colorado, Washington, Oregon, Maine, and Alaska) passed their own laws legalizing marijuana for recreational use.
 According to a Gallup Poll published in December 2012, 64% of Americans believe the federal government should not intervene in these states.

 A 2018 study in Social Science Research found that the main determinants of these changes in attitudes toward marijuana regulation since the 1990s were a decline in perception of the riskiness of marijuana, changes in media framing of marijuana, a decline in overall punitiveness, and a decrease in religious affiliation.

 Marijuana legalization polled as very popular in 2019 according to three major national polls.
-In fact, research indicates that communities with legal, recreational marijuana use have seen home values rise more quickly than communities where recreational use remains illegal.